 If you have used one of these before, or have used another web-based Rich Text editor that you think deserves a mention, then go ahead and add them in the comments area below.
 We’d love to hear from you on the subject!

-If you are still hungry for more, we’ve got more, the next thing in this article is a review of a Sublime Text editor.
+If you are still hungry for more info, we’ve got more.
+The next thing in this article is a review of the Sublime Text editor.
 Let’s go to it.

 Code Editor Review: Sublime Text

 As a designer and developer, I’m always trying to find the best possible tools to do my job and to have fun with it.
-I’m both a PC and Mac user, Notepad, Coda, Textmate, Dreamweaver, Komodo and Aptana are some of the many editors I’ve tried but none of those made an impact as big as Sublime Text.
+I’m both a PC and Mac user so Notepad, Coda, Textmate, Dreamweaver, Komodo and Aptana are some of the many editors I’ve tried.
+But none of those have made an impact as big as Sublime Text.

 The first impression that will pop into your mind is how amazingly beautiful the Sublime interface is.
-I was especially impressed while using Windows because usually editors are only visually appealing under Mac OS, however, I would say Sublime Text is unique in this matter.
-Changing themes takes two clicks (for real) and by default you get 22 to choose from but you can download more themes if you like.
+I was especially impressed while using Windows because usually editors are only visually appealing under Mac OS.
+However, I would say Sublime Text is unique in this regard.
+Changing themes takes two clicks (for real) and by default you get 22 to choose from.
+You can download even more themes if you like.

-Although the interface itself is extremely beautiful, usability and functionalities are even more impressive.
+Although the interface itself is extremely beautiful, usability and functionality is even more impressive.
 Imagine something you would like to see in an editor and you will probably find it in Sublime Text.
-Let’s start from the basics and that would point us to the default layout.
+Let’s start with the basics and that would point us to the default layout.
 Sublime Text comes with a minimap which is available at the top right corner showing you every line of code you may have.
-However with the minimap my favourite part is that it made me stop using the scroll bar to scroll down the page because you will be able to do it much easier using the minimap.
-If you don’t like you can simply hide it.
+However with the minimap, my favourite part is that it made me stop using the scroll bar to scroll down the page because you will be able to do it much easier using the minimap.
+And if you don’t like you can simply hide it.

-Talking about the good stuff, one of my favourite features is that Sublime offers you the possibility to display as many files as you want through one-to-four panels so basically you can see four files at the same time.
+Talking about the good stuff, one of my favourite features is that Sublime offers you the possibility to display as many files as you want through one-to-four panels.
+So basically, you can see four files at the same time.
 If you have more than one file open, Sublime will automatically create groups and you can send a file to a group or select a group using the option focus.
-In the other hand, if you have a peaceful and calm personality and you like to keep things quiet you can use the Full Screen Mode (F11) or Distraction Free Mode (Shift+F11) which will hide all tabs forcing you to focus on your code/text.
+On the other hand, if you have a peaceful and calm personality and you like to keep things quiet you can use the Full Screen Mode (F11) or Distraction Free Mode (Shift+F11) which will hide all tabs, forcing you to focus on just your code/text.

-Although it’s a simple functionality, one thing that surprised me was the multiple selection option which does precisely that.
-Offers you the possibility of selecting multiple lines simultaneously and honestly I’ve never seen an editor with such possibility.
+Although it’s a simple functionality, one thing that surprised me was the multiple selection option, which does precisely that.
+It offers you the possibility of selecting multiple lines simultaneously and honestly I’ve never seen an editor with such an ability.
 This is something that helped me choose Sublime as my number one editor because I believe the small details design the big picture.

 Every toolbar, mouse scroll speed, keyboard shortcut, etc can be customized at will so feel free to make yourself comfortable!